 This small European island is a great country for solo female travellers.
+That's why we've given it 5 out of 5 stars.
 It is a year round destination meaning that you’ll find tourists here throughout the whole year as people come to make the most of the pleasant climate.
 The Maltese are really friendly and are proud of their culture and have an endless display of festivals showing their local heritage.

-You may not find that many solos here but there are plenty of opportunities to meet the locals and spend time learning about their rural lives.
+Is Malta safe for solo female travellers?
+Yes.
+You may not find that many women travelling alone in Malta but there are plenty of opportunities to meet the locals and spend time learning about their rural lives.
+There is also a digital nomad hub here so if you’re backpacking in Malta, you can meet others at the CoCoHub coliving and coworking space.
 With friendly inhabitants who speak English and a good bus network, solo travel in Malta is easy.

-One of the smallest countries in the world, Malta is also one of most densely populated countries and attracts many tourists who come for the beautiful buildings, 7,000 year history, and multitude of festivals.
-Located in the Mediterranean Sea south of the Italian island of Sicily, Its location between Africa, Europe, and the Middle East gives Malta a unique culture, with influences such as North African, Arabic and European.
-Which makes it a great country for those who love cuisine.
+One of the smallest countries in the world, the island of Malta is also one of most densely populated countries and attracts many tourists who come for the beautiful buildings, 7,000 year history, and multitude of festivals.
+Located in the Mediterranean Sea south of the Italian island of Sicily, Its location between Africa, Europe, and the Middle East gives Malta a unique culture, with influences such as North African, Arabic and European, making it a great country for those who love cuisine.

-Malta is only 27 kilometres long and 14.5 kilometres wide and was made a British colony in 1814.
-Malta’s size is its strength, meaning that you can visit a historic site in the morning, sunbathe on a beach in the afternoon and dine alfresco at the harbour at night.
+The country of Malta is only 27 kilometres long and 14.5 kilometres wide and was made a British colony in 1814.
+Malta’s size is a definite plus, meaning that you can visit a historic site in the morning, sunbathe on a beach in the afternoon and dine alfresco at the harbour at night.

-The Republic of Malta is actually made up of seven islands but only three are lived on.
-Malta is the largest, with Gozo the second biggest then there is Camino, a tiny island in-between Malta and Gozo with only four inhabitants.
+The Republic of Malta is actually made up of seven islands but only three are inhabited.
+Malta is the largest, Gozo the second largest, then Camino – a tiny island in-between Malta and Gozo – with only four inhabitants.
 As well as its tiny population there is a small 15th Century chapel, and a hotel which is open from March to October.